Skoda Unveils The Slavia Sedan In India

 At the rear, the model features horizontally placed C-shaped tail lamps, a rear diffuser, and the ‘Skoda’ inscription on the boot lid (in keeping with the carmaker’s latest launches).
 Overall, the design seems inspired by the Octavia and Superb.

 Now, to the cabin, which looks classier than the Rapid.
 The dash gets a layered design and is finished in black and beige.
-You have a two-spoke steering wheel, gloss black and silver inserts, touch-based climate controls, and an orange strip running across the dash.
+You have a two-spoke steering wheel, gloss black and silver inserts, and touch-based climate controls.

 The Skoda Slavia features a LED headlamps and tail lamps, 8-inch digital driver’s display, a 10-inch touchscreen infotainment system, wireless Android Auto and Apple CarPlay, 8-speaker sound system, a sunroof, automatic AC, ventilated front seats, and connected car technology (telematics).
 Passenger safety is covered by up to six airbags, rain and light sensors, tyre pressure monitoring, traction control, electronic stability control (standard), hill hold control, a rear parking camera, and ISOFIX seat anchorages.